 Up-to-date vaccination, along with following health and safety guidelines, is the best way to control the COVID-19 pandemic.

-THE SHC IS EXPERIENCING A SIGNIFICANT VOLUME OF CALLS FOR COVID-19-RELATED APPOINTMENTS, TESTING, AND RESULTS.
+THE SHC EXPERIENCES A SIGNIFICANT VOLUME OF CALLS FOR COVID-19-RELATED APPOINTMENTS, TESTING, AND RESULTS.

-Many questions related to COVID-19 are covered in the links below.
+Many questions related to COVID-19 illness, testing, and vaccines are covered in the links below.
 Please review this information prior to calling the Student Health Center (SHC).
-After reviewing this information, should you have remaining questions or concerns, then contact the SHC for additional assistance.
+After reviewing this information, should you have remaining questions or concerns, then contact the SHC at (865) 974-5080 for additional assistance.

 WHAT TO DO IF YOU ARE SICK

+The symptoms of COVID-19 and Influenza (the Flu) are very similar, but the treatment for each is very different.
 If you have a fever, cough, or other symptoms, you might have COVID-19.
 Most people have a mild illness and are able to recover at home.
-View additional information about managing your illness.
+View additional information about managing your COVID illness.

 If you are sick, please stay in, avoid being around others as much as possible, and contact your health care provider for any symptoms that are worsening, moderate to severe, or concerning to you.